ridgekimani/search-algorithms-js/binary-search/README.md

  again taking the middle element to compare to the target value, and repeating this until the target value is found.
  - If the search ends with the remaining half being empty, the target is not in the array.

- It's a logarithmic search hence making it 0 Log n
+ It's a logarithmic search hence making it OLog(n)